West Caucasian bat virus

-West Caucasian bat lyssavirus (WCBL) is a member of genus Lyssavirus, family Rhabdoviridae and order Mononegavirales.
+West Caucasian bat virus (WCBV) is a member of genus Lyssavirus, family Rhabdoviridae and order Mononegavirales.
 This virus was first isolated from Miniopterus schreibersii, in the western Caucasus Mountains of southeastern Europe in 2002.
-WCBL is the most divergent form of Lyssavirus, and is found in Miniopterus bats (insectivorous), Rousettus aegyptiacus, and Eidolon helvum.
+WCBV is the most divergent form of Lyssavirus, and is found in Miniopterus bats (insectivorous), Rousettus aegyptiacus, and Eidolon helvum.
 The latter two are both fruit bats.
 The virus is fragile as it can be inactivated by UV light and chemicals, such as ether, chloroform, and bleach.
-WCBL has not been known to infect humans thus far.
+WCBV has not been known to infect humans thus far.

 Classification

 The lyssavirus genus can be divided into four phylogroups based upon DNA sequence homology.
 Phylogroup I includes viruses, such as Rabies virus, Duvenhage virus, European bat lyssavirus types 1 and 2, Australian bat lyssavirus, Khujand virus, Bokeloh bat lyssavirus, Irkut virus, and Aravan virus.
 Phylogroup II contains Lagos bat virus, Mokola virus, and Shimoni bat virus.
 West Caucasian bat lyssavirus is the only virus that is a part of phylogroup III.
 Ikoma lyssavirus and Lleida bat lyssavirus are examples in phylogroup IV.
-West Caucasian bat lyssavirus was classified within its own phylogroup because it is the most divergent lyssavirus that has been discovered.
+West Caucasian bat virus was classified within its own phylogroup because it is the most divergent lyssavirus that has been discovered.

 Discovery

 Rabies viruses were found in bats as far back as 1954 in Germany.
 However, until a bat worker in Finland died as a result of rabies in 1985, few cases had been noted.
 Increased surveillance and documentation in the 1986 and 1987 revealed several additional cases.
 These virus strains mostly consisted of European bat lyssavirus type 1 (EBLV-1) and European bat lyssavirus type 2 (EBLV-2).
 From 1977 to 2011, 961 cases of rabies were reported in Europe.
 91% were EBLV-1.
 The rest of the cases were suspected to be EBLV-2 and all but 3 have been confirmed.
-The 3 unconfirmed cases resulted in the discovery of West Caucasian bat lyssavirus (WCBL) in southwest Russia in 2002 and the Bokeloh bat lyssavirus in Germany in 2010.
+The 3 unconfirmed cases resulted in the discovery of West Caucasian bat virus in southwest Russia in 2002 and the Bokeloh bat virus in Germany in 2010.

 Virus structure

-West Caucasian bat lyssavirus (WCBL) is a bullet shaped negative sense single stranded RNA virus.
+West Caucasian bat virus is a bullet shaped negative sense single stranded RNA virus.
 WCBL is composed of an internal helical nucleocapsid and a lipid envelope derived from the host cell.
 The virus contains knobbed spikes that protrude from the membrane to aid in host membrane fusion.
 In addition, WCBL, along with other lyssaviruses, has a glycoprotein which is important in mediating viral entry.